Sikh period in Lahore: Sikh triumvirate

 At the time of the late 18th century, frequent invasions by Ahmad Shah Abdali of Durrani Empire led to a lack of governance in the Punjab region.
 During thirty years following the final departure of Ahmed Shah Abdali, Sikhs were left to themselves and increased in wealth and numbers.
+Sikhs captured Lahore in 1765.
 They gradually divided themselves into independent misls, under the command of hereditary chieftains, having a common place of meeting at Amritsar.
 Lahore, meanwhile, was portioned out amongst a triumvirate of Sikh chieftains of the Bhangi Misl and Kanhaiya Misl, named, respectively, Gujjar Singh, Lehna Singh Kahlon (both from the Bhangi Misl) and Suba Singh (from the Kanhaiya Misl), who are spoken of to this day as the Three Hakims.
 The three chieftains split the city's revenue.
 For almost thirty long years Gujjar Singh along with Lehna Singh and Sobha Singh, ruled Lahore supreme.

 The Lahore Fort and the Walled City and its gates went to Lehna Singh.
 He was, for formal purposes, the governor of Lahore, and was so recognized.

 To Suba Singh went the area to the south of the Walled City, and he resided in the garden of Zubaida Begum in Nawankot, where he built a small fort for himself.

 The area between Amritsar and Lahore, or more correctly between the Shalamar Gardens and Lahore, went to Gujjar Singh.
 Gujjar Singh erected that part of the city, then a jungle and invited people to settle there.
 He also dug wells to supply water.
 A mosque was also built for the Muslims in the area.
 He also built himself a small fort called Qila Gujar Singh.
 Today, a few walls of that old fort can be seen in a street between today's Nicholson Road and Empress Road, and the area is still called Qila Gujjar Singh.

+According to Nadhra Khan, the period of Bhangi governorship over Lahore was one of "disorder and lawlessness".
+As a result, dignitaries of Lahore invited Ranjit Singh of Gujranwala to the settlement and secretly opened the gates of the Lahore Fort to him.
 The Bhangi misl engaged in numerous power struggles with the Sukerchakia Misl until they were severely weakened at the Battle of Basin when Ranjit Singh besieged the Lahore Fort in 1799.
 The three chieftains fled from the city and on 7 July 1799, Ranjit Singh became the master of Lahore.